Robdel12/DropKick/readme.md

 Compatibility:
 -
 DropKick was tested on Opera 10+, Google Chrome 10+, FireFox 5+, Safari 5+, and Internet Explorer 7 - 8.
 IE6 is not supported and will simply continue using your plain dropdowns instead.

+iOS 5+ is now supported natively without any additional add-ons required.

 Known Issues:
 -